Rada Reklamy Rada Reklamy

 b) if the advertisement is applicable to separately sold products, this should be unequivocally stated.

-c) advertisements cannot diminish the physical skills required to use the product; where the results and the method of use of the advertised item are presented without any clear reservation, then the presented result should be attainable for an average child at the age range for which the product is intended.
+c) advertisements cannot diminish the physical skills required to use the product; where the results and the method of use of the advertised item are presented without any clear reservation, then the presented result should be achievable for an average child at the age range for which the product is intended.

 Article 29